Doctor Who series 2: Main characters

 Piper returned as the Tenth Doctor's companion, having previously served as the Ninth Doctor's companion in the first series.

 Series 2 was Tennant's first in the role of the Doctor; his casting was announced on 16 April 2005.
 Following his brief appearance in the closing moments of "The Parting of the Ways" he was next seen in the Children in Need special, broadcast on 18 November 2005.
 "The Christmas Invasion", broadcast one month later, marked his first episode.
 In 2005, Tennant had starred in Casanova, written by Russell T Davies and produced by Julie Gardner, when he was offered an audition as the Doctor, which surprised him as it had not yet been publicly announced that Christopher Eccleston would not be returning to the role.
-He was offered the role at Davies's home, and was initially concerned that if the series was not recommissioned he would become known as "the person who played the Doctor for 35 seconds".
+He was offered the role at Davies' home, and was initially concerned that if the series was not recommissioned he would become known as "the person who played the Doctor for 35 seconds".

-Billie Piper continued her role as companion Rose Tyler, for her second and final series.
-Piper departed as a regular following "Doomsday".
-She would return as a regular in the 2008 series, and in a cameo in "The End of Time".
+Billie Piper continued her role as companion Rose Tyler, for her second and final series as a core protagonist.
+Piper departed as a regular following "Doomsday", but would return as a regular in the 2008 series and in a cameo in "The End of Time".
 She later explained that her decision was due to the unexpected success of the revival.
 Piper said that she "didn't like the responsibility of being a role model".